A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Splitting and Dichotomy for Extensions of Measure-Preserving Systems

 Then $\calB_n$ is finite, $u_{\calB_n} \in \fix(T \times_\uY T)$ for each $n\in \N$ and $u_{\calB_n} \to \lambda u_\calB$ in $\Ell{2}$-norm as $n\to \infty$. \end{proof}

-\begin{remark} The observation of Lemma \ref{sons-linfty} is due to Furstenberg \cite[p.231]{Furs1977} and reproduced in \cite[Thm.~9.13]{Glas}.
+\begin{remark} Lemma \ref{sons-linfty} is due to Furstenberg \cite[p.231]{Furs1977} and reproduced in \cite[Thm.~9.13]{Glas}.
 However, Glasner seems to claim that the scaled elements $\eta_n e_j$ still form a $\uY$-suborthonormal system, which, as far as we can see, need not be the case.\footnote{Glasner uses different scaling functions $\eta_n$, but that is inessential here.} \end{remark}